OpenMS/OpenMS-docs/docs/guides/user-guides/user-quickstart-guide.md

 ## Background

-Before using [OpenMS.org](https://www.openms.de/), you need to be familiar with the following terms:
+Before using OpenMS, become familiar with the following terms:

 | Tool and Utilities | Description |
 |--------------------|-------------|